MeenachiSundaram/jenkins_packer/README.md

 # jenkins_packer
-packer to build vm.box using Jenkins CI
+Packer to build vm.box using Jenkins CI

 ## How to run
 1. Edit **centos72.json** file according to you environment.